At Dearborn we want to inspire students to become confident, engaged and enthusiastic readers.

 Read and Write

-To help students learn to draw connections across disciplines, some books we read are related to what you are learning in history classes.
-For example, while you are studying early American history, we might also be reading The Crucible, Arthur Miller’s great play about the Salem witch trials.
+English courses at Dearborn include a variety of materials: newer books and classics, poems, plays, essays, inspiring biographies, science fiction and other genres.
+To help students learn to draw connections across disciplines, some books are related to other classes.
+For example, while studying early American history, a student might also read The Crucible, Arthur Miller’s great play about the Salem witch trials.

-When English is Not Your First Language
+When English Is Not The First Language